ray-project/ray/doc/source/tune/user-guide.rst

 A simple (cloud) checkpointing example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Cloud storage-backed Tune checkpointing is the recommended best practice for both performance and reliability reasons.
 It also enables checkpointing if using Ray on Kubernetes, which does not work out of the box with rsync-based sync, which relies on SSH.
-If you'd rather checkpoint locally or use rsync based checkpointing, see here.
+If you'd rather checkpoint locally or use rsync based checkpointing, see :ref:`here <rsync-checkpointing>`.

 Prequisities to use cloud checkpointing in Ray Tune for the example below: